ef1500/libbbf/readme.md

 The `bbfmux` utility provides a powerful interface for managing Bound Book files:

 *   **Flexible Ingestion**: Create books by passing individual files, entire directories, or a mix of both.
-*   **Logical Structuring**: Add named **Sections** (Chapters, Volumes, Galleries) to define the internal hierarchy of the book.
+*   **Logical Structuring**: Add named **Sections** (Chapters, Volumes, Extras, Galleries) to define the internal hierarchy of the book.
 *   **Custom Metadata**: Embed arbitrary Key:Value pairs into the global string pool for archival indexing.
 *   **Content-Aware Extraction**: Extract the entire book or target specific sections by name.

 ## Usage Examples

 ### Create a new BBF
 You can mix individual images and folders. `bbfmux` sorts inputs alphabetically, deduplicates identical assets, and aligns data to 4096-byte boundaries.
+See [Advanced CLI Usage](https://github.com/ef1500/libbbf?tab=readme-ov-file#advanced-cli-features) for how to specify your own custom page orders.

 ```bash
 # Basic creation with metadata